openclimatefix/nowcasting_datamodel/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 Datamodel for the nowcasting project

+**:warning: Note this repo will soon be deprecated in favour of a new Data Platform**

 The data model has been made using `sqlalchemy` with a mirrored model in `pydantic`.